-- Two members of staff per site (more at a small additional cost) train as ‘SMART Recovery Champions’, using our innovative 20 hour online learning programme.
+- Staff train as ‘SMART Recovery Champions’, using our innovative 20 hour online learning programme.
 Additional members of staff undertake the first half of the training ‘Getting SMART’ to help embed understanding of SMART into your service.

 - Champions can then kick start SMART Recovery meetings within the service, seeking to identify service users to co-facilitate and in time train up as Facilitators themselves.
 These peer Facilitators are then encouraged to set up new meetings in the local community.

 - The site can then use SMART Recovery materials and manuals within your programmes, including sessions that are not peer-led SMART Recovery meetings.
 This includes for example using the handouts and tools within one to one counselling sessions.

 - With agreement of UKSR, display the ‘SMART Recovery Partner’ logo on their website or other promotional materials.
 UKSR will list your organisation as a partner on our own website.